-The recently completed Rene Cazenave Apartments were developed in cooperation between Community Housing Partnership and BRIDGE Housing, and designed by Leddy Maytum Stacy Architects.
+The Rene Cazenave Apartments were developed by Community Housing Partnership and BRIDGE Housing, and designed by Leddy Maytum Stacy Architects.
 The project was selected by the San Francisco Redevelopment Agency (SFRA), to develop affordable housing in the new Transbay Redevelopment Area.
 Rene Cazenave Apartments is the first of several development sites that will serve as a gateway to the SFRA's vision of a new "main street" along Folsom Street.
 Following completion of the project, Community Housing Partnership remains the owner and property manager of the site.

-Rene Cazen ave Apartments is a mid-rise, eight-story building that includes a total of 120 apartments.
+Rene Cazenave Apartments is a mid-rise, eight-story building that includes a total of 120 apartments.
 Twelve of these apartments are 1-bedroom units, while 108 are studios.
 Overall, 10% of the units are handicap accessible and all other units are adaptable for handicap use.
-All tenants are formerly homeless in dividuals and are being referred through the San Francisco Department of Public Health.
+All tenants are formerly homeless individuals and are being referred through the San Francisco Department of Public Health.
+Since the property has been opened last year, one-hundred percent (100%) of MHSA placements maintained housing.